AmpelAstro/Ampel-HU-astro/README.rst

 Contributed Ampel units from HU/DESY group
 ==========================================

-Contains as of Sept 2018:
+Contains as of Jan 2020:

 T0
 --